UntitledMacaw/FLOWS/README.md

 1. Obtain a Digital Elevation Model (DEM) with acceptable resolution
 2. Identify topographic depressions ("basins")
 3. Calculate the storage–volume relationship for each basin
-4. Build a connectivity graph between basins
+4. Incorporate rainfall forecasts and infiltration estimates
-5. Incorporate rainfall forecasts and infiltration estimates
+5. Estimate water accumulation and flood risk via the already calculated basin properties.
-6. Estimate water accumulation and flood risk via graph traversal, rather than full hydrodynamic simulation
+6. Test on real-life scenarios.

 ### Tech stack